 The amounts recorded as the value of donated services represents the compensation that would be paid if non-volunteers were to occupy these positions.
 Contributions are recognized if the services received (a) create or enhance non-financial assets or (b) require specialized skills and are provided by individuals possessing these skills.
 The services of those not meeting these criteria are not recognized in the financial statements.
-There were no contributed services during the years ended December 31, 2022 and 2021.
+Contributed services were nominal during the years ended December 31, 2023 and 2022.